From January 2023, Cephalalgia will be an online, Gold Open Access journal – for more information visit, the FAQs page.

 Sage is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the Sage Author Gateway.

 Cephalalgia and Sage take issues of copyright infringement, plagiarism, or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
-Submitted articles may be checked with duplication-checking software.
+Submitted articles may be checked with duplication-checking software and an AI detector.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 If material has been previously published it is not generally acceptable for publication in a Sage journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the Sage Author Gateway or if in doubt, contact the Editor at the address given below.

 The preferred format for your manuscript is Word.
 Word templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 The text should be double-spaced throughout and with a minimum of 3cm for left- and right-hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
 The font colour is black, please do not use coloured font.
 SI units should be used throughout the text.